-Altitude sickness is a range of pulmonary and cerebral conditions caused by hypoxia (oxygen deprivation) due to rapid ascent and poor pre-acclimatization to high altitudes.
+Altitude sickness encompasses a range of pulmonary and cerebral conditions caused by hypoxia, which is oxygen deprivation, due to rapid ascent and poor pre-acclimatization to high altitudes.

-Image Credit: Oleandra / Shutterstock
+Image Credit: Kirill Skorobogatko / Shutterstock.com

 - Loss of appetite

 In HACE, the brain ceases to function normally due to an accumulation of excess fluid.

 HAPE is related to HACE.
 Fluid enters the lungs due to leaks caused by excessive hypoxia.

 Altitude sickness affects 25% to 85% of people traveling to high altitudes.
 The incidence rate of altitude sickness depends on various factors, including an individual’s age, gender, rate of ascent, home elevation, overall physical health, previous experience at altitude, and their individual susceptibility to altitude sickness.

 Stricken with Altitude Sickness in Peru